biozhangjn/Blog/content/authors/admin/_index.md

 - Visitors
 ---

 Jiannan Zhang is a scientific researcher.
 He is employed as a post-doc in [Wang yajun](http://life.scu.edu.cn/info/1048/1836.htm) Lab at Sichuan University.
-His research interests include Avian Physiology, Endocrinology and Metabolism, and Chicken Transgenesis.
+His research interests include Avian Physiology, Endocrinology and Metabolism, and Transgenesis in chicken.